 When James Worden came to MIT as a freshman in 1985, he'd already built a solar car.
 By the time he was 21, he had made six of the 10 working solar cars in the country.
 He then gathered a group of people interested in building solar cars.

-In 1988, MIT Solar Electric Vehicle Team’s (SEVT) Solectria 5 won the American Solar Cup, from 1990-1994.
-MIT was number one in the American Tour de Sol and in 1999 Manta GTX crossed the finish line of the BWSC in first place.
+In 1988, MIT Solar Electric Vehicle Team’s (SEVT) Solectria 5 won the American Solar Cup.
+From 1990-1994, MIT was number one in the American Tour de Sol, and in 1999, our Manta GTX crossed the finish line of the Bridgestone World Solar Challenge in first place.
 Most recently, our single-occupancy vehicle Nimbus won the American Solar Challenge (ASC) in 2021 and 2022.